saltyorg/docs/docs/saltbox/install/install.md

     14. Defines which subdomain the Traefik dashboard will be accessible at.

-    15. Defines which subdomain the Traefik Jaeger endpoint will be accessible at.

-    16. Defines which subdomain the Traefik Prometheus metrics endpoint will be accessible at.
+    15. Defines which subdomain the Traefik Prometheus metrics endpoint will be accessible at.

-    17. Toggles the use of Jaeger (tracing) with Traefik.

 !!! info
     See [here](../../reference/accounts.md) for more information about these settings.